elastic/kibana/packages/kbn-i18n/README.md

 - `values` - values to pass into translation
 - `defaultMessage` - will be used unless translation was successful (the final fallback in english, will be used for generating `en.json`)
-- `context` - optional context comment that will be extracted by i18n tools and added as a comment next to translation message at `defaultMessages.json`
+- `description` - optional context comment that will be extracted by i18n tools and added as a comment next to translation message at `defaultMessages.json`

 The translation `directive` has the following syntax: